opensupporter/osdi-docs/metadata.md

 This page defines the Metadata Endpoint.

 Metadata endpoint is a collection of resources that can be queried to gather information needed to work with OSDI resources.
 For instance, to record [Canvass[]](#canvasses) responses precisely, it is essential for the client to get the available options for canvass fields (ex: status codes or contact types).
 Collection of canvass fields supported by the system can be obtained by querying the resources available under the metadata endpoint.
+Metadata endpoint is generic enough to cover all other API resources that can provide information on main stream OSDI Endpoints like Events, Petitions, People etc.

 ### Sections